-Crushed Oreo cookies, layered with chocolate pudding and whipped cream.
-A pudding dessert we all grew up with and love.
+This no-bake dessert includes crushed Oreo cookies, layered with chocolate pudding and whipped cream.
+An Oreo pudding dessert we all grew up with and love.

 I'll admit it.
 I'm a weary mom.
 Who isn't?
 My kids are at the age where they need my attention just about every second of my life.
 Some days I love it.
 Other days I hate it.
 Does this make me a bad mom?
 Of course not!